Disposable links vs actual secret management.

 Decryption happens in your browser.
 Our servers never see the key.
 Every reveal is logged.

 No server-side exposure: keyhold.io's servers never see decryption keys — not during submission, not during delivery, not ever.
-There's nothing for an attacker, rogue employee, or legal request to intercept.

 Why choose keyhold.io over disposable links?